garrett361/rag-pdf/README.md

 For ease of development, I am cannibalizing parts of the original code and putting them under `rag/`.

+I copied the `RFQ_Commercial` dir under `private/RFQ_Commercial` which is `.gitignore`-d.
+This is only referenced in the `Makefile` which has some convenience commands.
+E.g. run `make parse` to parse a test pdf in `RFQ_Commercial` and then `make embed` to embed the parsed results into a vector db.

 There are also multiple `requirements.txt`'s floating in various parts of the repo.
-The top-level `requirements.txt` is the one I have in my `venv` while developing.
+The top-level `rag/requirements.txt` is the one I have in my `venv` while developing, built from installing parts of the other `requirements.txt` instances on top of each other.

 Notes when running/developing locally on an M1 Mac.